ngk2017/ncfunderhack/whitepaper-draft.md

 Repeat blockchain rationale in context of solution.
 	What kind of blockchain do we need?
-		How to answer that question
+		Depends.
+How do you want to do business?
-		Hyperledger Burrow

 	What do we need to put on the blockchain
 		How to answer that question
 		Artifacts we identify from the statute